jhonnierandrey/araestore/README.md

-# Modas Emilse Front End
+# Arae Game Store

-This is a Front End for the Modas Emilse API e-commerce using ReactJS + TypeScript.
+This is a e-commerce for Games Built using ReactJS + TypeScript.